-The term of this contract will be from October 1, 2020 - June 30, 2021, with four (4) available annual renewal option, to be exercised at the sole discretion of the state.
-The full term of the contract, if the renewal is executed, will run from October 1, 2020 - June 30, 2025.
+The term of this contract will be from date of execution following award through June 30, 2021 with four (4) available annual renewal options, to be exercised at the sole discretion of the state.
+The full term of the contract, if all renewals are executed, will run from date of execution following award, through June 30, 2025.